Gaming magnate Adelson bets on himself to win Japan's casino race

-TOKYO/MACAU, Feb 26 (Reuters) - Billionaire Sheldon Adelson is willing to bet $10 billion that his Las Vegas Sands will become the leader in casino gambling in Japan, an offer he says his competitors can’t match.
+TOKYO/MACAU (Reuters) - Billionaire Sheldon Adelson is willing to bet $10 billion that his Las Vegas Sands (LVS.N) will become the leader in casino gambling in Japan, an offer he says his competitors can’t match.
 What remains to be seen is whether one of the world’s last great untapped gaming markets is willing to bet on him.

 “I think this process will be so extraordinarily clear, transparent, deliberate and organized that no amount of early pioneering will carry the day,” James Murren, chief executive of MGM Resorts, told Reuters in an interview.